apintok/authflow/README.md

   - Created a new Homepage; :heavy_check_mark:
   - Added a navbar for better navigation; :heavy_check_mark:
   - Added a header; :heavy_check_mark:
-  - Adding the possibility of testing both oAuth 1.0 and oAuth 2.0 flows;
+  - Adding the possibility of testing both oAuth 1.0 and oAuth 2.0 flows; :heavy_check_mark:
   - Added a footer; :heavy_check_mark:
 - NodeJS Code
   - Structure the Routes; :heavy_check_mark:
   - Create a option/function to automatically generate a new state;
   - Create a function for the Error handling;
   - Function to deal with the Basic Auth :heavy_check_mark:
+  - Improve how the data flows from step to step;
   - ...
 - Client JS
   - I've added jquery to assist me with client side JavaScript, so I need to use only jquery moving forward;